goto Home

 If you're going to use PICs' whether it's with code written by someone else, or with your own code you'll need a programmer.
 There are numerous free hardware designs available and the software to control them.
 Alternatively you can buy programmers as kits or ready built.

-My programmer of choice is now the Microchip PICkit 2 or a clone version of it.
-I now have two genuine PICKit2s and four clones.
+My programmer of choice is the Microchip PICkit 2 or a clone version of it.
+I now have two genuine PICKit2s, and three clones.
 The photo rights shows an example of each one.

 • Genuine Microchip PK2